In silico Drug Design: some concepts & tools - Protein-Protein interaction

 Drug-Like Protein-Protein Interaction Modulators: Challenges and Opportunities for Drug Discovery and Chemical Biology (review).
 Villoutreix BO, Kuenemann MA, Poyet J-L, Bruzzoni-Giovanelli H, Labbe C, Lagorce D, Sperandio O, Miteva MA.
 Molecular Informatics 2014; 6-7: 414-437. (open)

+Different types of interactions could in theory be modulated.
 We were among the first to propose the modulation of transient interactions between a protein and the cell membrane with a small molecule and to observe that next to membrane binding regions, proteins often tend to have a cavity large enough to bind a small ligand.
 The work was for instance reported with application on blood coagulation cofactors by Segers et al., PNAS 2007, or Nicolaes et al., Blood 2014.
 This molecular mechanism is still essentially unexplored in 2015 for therapeutic intervention.

 - Last updated on .